We've made some changes to our Cookies Policy and we want you to know what this means for you and your data.

 Guidance for households with possible coronavirus (COVID-19) infection:

 Personal waste (such as used tissues) and disposable cleaning cloths can be stored securely within disposable rubbish bags.
 These bags should be placed into another bag, tied securely and kept separate from other waste.
 This should be put aside for at least 72 hours before being put in your usual external household waste bin.
+Please put disposable gloves and face masks in your general waste bin.

 Other household waste can be disposed of as normal.